 Instead of just focusing on the money, let your lapsed donors know you care about them personally.
 The more transparent and genuine you are with your donors, the higher the chances are they will give again.
 Tell your lapsed donors you miss them.
 Let them know just how much you value them and that you don’t want to lose them as a supporter.

-The bottom line is do whatever you can to personalize and engage your lapsed donors, and create ways for them to feel connected to your organization.
+The bottom line is to do whatever you can to personalize and engage your lapsed donors, and create ways for them to feel connected to your organization.
 Using donor management software can help in your endeavor.